Russian Illustrator Valery Barykin successfully combines the vintage Pin Up Girls with Soviet art propaganda.Valery Barykin

 In the early 1970s, there was another breakthrough: Little albums with a series of pornographic scenes, like pornographic comics, began to appear in the Soviet Union.
 They were copied at night.
 Films also appeared in the amateur 8mm format.

 The movies were foreign and professionally produced, judging by the quality.
 These films were imported mainly from Germany.
 The movies were like silent movies: One didn't need sound to understand the plot.
 But there definitely was a plot.
-All of the movies from the 1960s, 1970s and even 1980s had a witty or funny story line, which made them interesting to watch.
+All of the movies from the 1960s, 1970s and even 1980s had a witty or funny

 Condoms were commonly available in pharmacies.
 Yet discussing condoms and lubricants aloud was not socially acceptable.
 Most men came into a pharmacy and whispered faintly, or said, "A bag, please!" or even "Aspirin!" with a wink.

-At the time, it was impossible to imagine that a huge glass cabinet with condoms could ever stand in the middle of a pharmacy, or that customers would consult with pharmacists about the quality, taste, color and smell of a condom.
+At the time, it was impossible to imagine that a huge glass cabinet with condoms could ever stand in the middle of a pharmacy, or that customers would consult with pharmacists about the quality, taste, color

 "Aspirin" cost two cents and came in three sizes.
 Condoms came sprinkled with talcum powder, so they had to be lubricated either with petroleum jelly or saliva—whatever people preferred.
 Imported condoms appeared on the market in about the mid-1970s.
-At first, only Indian ones were offered, and then others appeared on the market from different countries.
+At first, only Indian ones were offered, and then others appeared on the market

 There were other forms of contraception, like today, only they were much less safe.
 Sexually experienced women would teach friends exactly where to insert a lemon slice.
 They inserted the lemon right along with the peel.